 Music crowdfunding has become a popular method for financing a new album these days.
 And, with many record labels participating less and less in the production of a recording, it doesn’t seem to be going anywhere.

 With the likes of Kickstarter, Indiegogo & Patreon (to name just 3), there are plenty of options for setting this up – as well as creative ideas for what to offer people in return for stumping up their cash in advance.

 For this article, I handed over the keys to Jazzfuel to US-based saxophonist & composer Mike Casey to share some tips from his own music crowdfunding success.

 [2020 update: the campaign Mike describes here was run the popular PledgeMusic platform – which has since had a very public decline into bankruptcy proceedings.
 However, the strategies and tips he shares – from preparing to launch through to the content you’ll need – are applicable to all types of campaigns, so there’s still a lot you can take away from this one!]

 Hello fellow artists!

 My name is Mike Casey and I am a passionate jazz saxophonist & songwriter.
-My debut album, “The Sound of Surprise: Live at The Side Door” comes out in February 2017 and I recently used PledgeMusic (and a few strategies I outline below) to help me reach 111% of my crowdfunding goal in under 30 days.
-As of this writing, the campaign is at 114% funded.
+My debut album, “The Sound of Surprise: Live at The Side Door” came out in February 2017 and I used PledgeMusic (and a few strategies I outline below) to help me reach 111% of my crowdfunding goal in under 30 days.

 If I can do it, you can too!